tdwg/website/content/articles/2022/call-for-organized-sessions/index.md

 ---
 title: Call for Organized Sessions
 slug: call-for-organized-sessions
 summary: TDWG 2022 -- "Stronger Together: Standards for linking biodiversity data."
 Our 2022 conference will be "hybrid", in-person in Sofia, Bulgaria, but with streaming and recorded sessions for remote participants.
+Organize a session!
 date: 2022-02-23
 cover_image: https://images.unsplash.com/photo-1594803294810-c860e5d29e07
 cover_image_by: Ivan Nedelchev